Chaspeer/Data-Science.Projects/README.md

 # [Argentina COVID-19 Analysis - R Programming](https://github.com/Chaspeer/Data-Science.Projects/blob/main/COVID.ipynb)

 ### Here you will find some interesting vizualizations about the COVID-19 situation in Argentina.
 I have used information from February 2020 to September 2020 and analyzed different paramenters providede the the Ministry of Heath.
+(In progress)

 ![COVID](https://www.ambb.org.ar/images/Fotos/400x265/RDCovid19Argentina.png)